publicarchi/hnu6052/content/02-schema.md

   "properties": {
     "firstName": {
       "type": "string",
-      "description": "The person's first name."
+      "description": "The person’s first name."
     },
     "lastName": {
       "type": "string",
-      "description": "The person's last name."
+      "description": "The person’s last name."
     },
     "age": {
       "description": "Age in years which must be equal to or greater than zero.",